 It’s not about what we are doing wrong; it’s about what we are not doing right.

 The parts of the above statement are not just a reversal of the same thing.
 Because we do not understand the eternal plan of God, we focus more on a fear of doing something wrong than on a faith and love to do something right.
 And, in so doing, we compromise our own spiritual transformation in this life and our eternal fellowship with God.
 This is missing the mark of the high calling – of Jesus in the heavenly, “unseen” realms and putting the mark on our human selves, instead.

 God help us to see the eternal (2 Cor.
 4:18).

-This web site, and its companions**, createdtobelikegod.com and the imagodeiresearchinitiative.com, attempt to describe the foreordained plan of God, made before the formation of space and time, and how the purpose for everything that followed in created space and time –the universe, the church, humans, Christians, the history, the present, the future, and eternity — all fit into that plan.
+This web site, together with createdtobelikegod.com, attempt to describe the foreordained plan of God, made before the formation of space and time, and how the purpose for everything that followed in created space and time –the universe, the church, humans, Christians, the history, the present, the future, and eternity — all fit into that plan.

 Go to: In the Image of the Creator